-If you missed out on the action the first time, worry not, because the skirt is officially back in five chic new colourways and prints.
-The latest hue?
-Buttercup yellow.
+If you missed out on the action the first time, worry not, because the skirt is officially back in eleven (yes, we said eleven) chic new colourways and prints.
+The latest print?
+A soft pink satin striped number.
 The perfect antidote to the browns and beige pieces proliferating right now, we can totally imagine throwing this on with a fluffy grey roll neck and knee-high boots.
-What better way to brighten up your day?

 Scroll down to see and shop the new styles—they won't stick around for long.

 Topshop's shopping storm got me thinking, What are the components that make up a decent slip?
 Unlike leopard print, it's a trend that can easily look quite cheap and unflattering if handled incorrectly, so I've formulated a three-step guide to finding a slip skirt you'll wear again and again.
 Scroll down to see and shop our favourite pieces.